reige012/assignment-16/answers/AndreMonc/task2_files/README.md

 ```

 ###Function 6:
 *Objective:* Write this dictionary to a csv file.
-(Column1 = species name, Column2 = number
+(Column1 = species name, Column2 =
-of individuals per species, Column3 = Cites Status.)
+number of individuals per species, Column3 = Cites Status.) *Tips:* The `final_dict`
+passed to this function must be in the format of the output from Function 5.
 ```
 def write_summary_to_csv(final_dict):
     writer = csv.writer(open("cites_summary.csv", 'w'))